ynput/ayon-bin-bridge-client/Docs/src/md/client_work_hanlder.md

 # ayon_bin_distro.work_halnder: classes to distribute work items

-the work hanlder package is concerend about allowing you to create dependend tasks and then distrusting them.
+The work hanlder package is concerend about allowing you to create dependend tasks and then distrusting them.

 this excample is one of the easy ways to use a controller and construct a work